-The large within-industry variation underscores the need for a (time-varying) firm-level measure of climate change exposure.
+The within-industry variation underscores the need for a firm-level measure of climate change exposure.
 However, it also has implications for investors, as it illustrates differential firm-level exposure within a sector to climate opportunities as well as to regulatory and physical climate shocks.
 Thus, individual sectors likely have "winners" and "losers" regarding the effects of climate change.
-A consequence for investors is that they may be able to address climate risks and opportunities by keeping a broad industry diversification (rather than banning some industries entirely), and by then performing a negative (or exclusionary) screening of firms identified as climate change "losers."
+A consequence is that investors may be able to address climate risks and opportunities by keeping a broad industry diversification (rather than banning some industries entirely), and by then performing a negative (or exclusionary) screening of firms identified as climate change "losers."
 This observation echoes recent arguments by academics (Andersson, Bolton, and Samama, 2016) and by providers of low-carbon index solutions (e.g., the MSCI Low Carbon Index).